Celebrating Sheep-Herding in Iceland!

 At the end of September, facing rain storms and cold buffeting winds, my brother Rafn and I set out from Reykjavik to attend an event called Réttir, a 300 year old Icelandic tradition dedicated to the herding of thousands of sheep before the winter sets in.

-Each September, after being free to roam the mountains and fjords and graze on lush lichen, moss and grass during long, sun filled summer days, about 800,000 woolly mammals are rounded up by farmers on horseback and driven down the hillsides and into communal sheepfolds in more than 150 locations across the country.
+Each September, after being free to roam the mountains and fjords and graze on a diet of sedge grass, moss and berries during long sun filled summer days, about 800,000 woolly mammals are rounded up by farmers on horseback and driven down the hillsides and into communal sheepfolds in more than 150 locations across the country.

 Here, entire countryside communities gather to sort out their flocks, take them to their farms . . . and to celebrate the event with family, friends, neighbors and visitors.